QuanyiZou/TR_LDJDA/README.md

 -- R+Rank--         This folder includes the code of Scoott-Kntt ESD test with R.

+##  weka environment configuration
+Step 1: Download and install weka step 2: To check whether java is installed in the computer Step 3：Copy the weka.jar package to the toolbox of matlab Step 4: Enter "which classpath.txt" in the command line window of Mat to open the "classpath.txt" file Step 5: Add "$matlabroot/java/jar/toolbox/weka.jar" into classpath.txt

 ## Usage
 - Step1: Download TR_LDJDA-master;
 - Step2: Open MATLAB, add the path.